AmiraGamal1/ADB/docs/Labs/Lab4.md

 ### Direct Grant vs Role-Based Access Control (RBAC)

 Granting privileges directly to users (e.g.,
-`GRANT SELECT ON students TO 'data_viewer'`) works for individual access,
-but using roles (e.g.,
-`GRANT SELECT ON students TO 'readonly'; GRANT 'readonly' TO 'data_viewer';`)
+`GRANT SELECT ON students TO 'data_viewer'`) works for individual access,  but using roles (e.g.,  `GRANT SELECT ON students TO 'readonly';
-is more scalable and easier to manage across multiple users.
+GRANT 'readonly' TO 'data_viewer';`) is more scalable and easier to manage across multiple users.

 ---

-## 4. Column-Level Encryption (Simulated)
+## 4. Column-Level Encryption

 **What is it?**